Banished by Bargain:

 third country transfer agreements

-The Trump administration has created an opaque web of formal bilateral agreements and behind-the-scenes deals that send asylum seekers and other immigrants—with almost no warning and little chance to raise fears of persecution—to countries with which they have no ties and where many are subject to grave mistreatment including arbitrary detention, torture, or return to danger in the very countries they once fled.
+The Trump administration has created an opaque web of formal bilateral agreements and behind-the-scenes deals that send asylum seekers and other immigrants – with almost no warning and little chance to raise fears of persecution – to countries with which they have no ties and where many are subject to grave mistreatment including arbitrary detention, torture, or return to danger in the very countries they once fled.

 Forced third country agreements also increasingly operate as a coercive tool against people in the United States who are in need of protection.
+Many agreements are deals reflecting the interests of states that use immigrants and refugees as currency – and deprive them of their rights.

-This tracker explains the U.S. third country transfer agreements, the political and financial motives behind them, and the harms they have caused—as well as relevant lawsuits and other efforts to challenge them.
+This tracker explains the U.S. third country transfer agreements, the political and financial motives behind them, and the harms they have caused – as well as relevant lawsuits and other efforts to challenge them.

 Tracking the Human Cost